- Jan 23, 2017

 Existing Condo Sales and Prices:

-Existing condo and co-op sales, measured at a seasonally adjusted annual rate, rose by 1.7 percent over the month of November to 610,000.
-The monthly increase in existing condo and co-op sales reflected a downward revision in the pace of October sales from 610,000 to 600,000.
-Moreover, the nationwide increase in existing condo and co-op sales was due to a 12 percent rise in sales in the South.
-In contrast, sales in the Midwest and in the Northeast fell by 12.5 percent and 7.7 percent, respectively.
-The South accounted for 46 percent of sales in November, while together, sales in the Midwest and the Northeast represented 31 percent.
-Sales in the West were unchanged over the month.
-Meanwhile, the inventory of existing condos and co-ops fell by 4.9 percent to 231,000.
-Since the pace of sales over the month rose while the inventory of existing condos and co-ops fell, the months’ supply, which represents the number of months it would take to exhaust the existing condo and co-op inventory at the current sales pace, declined, falling by 8.2 percent over the month to 4.5 months.
-Median existing condo and co-op sales prices rose by 4.7 percent on a not seasonally adjusted basis over the past year, to $211,400.
+In November, sales of existing condos and cooperatives (co-ops), measured on a seasonally adjusted annual rate, rose by 10 percent in November to a seasonally adjusted annual rate of 660,000.
+Growth over the month was strongest in the Northeast at 16.7 percent, but both the South region (12.5%) and the West region (6.3%), also recorded month-over-month gains.
+Meanwhile, sales in the Midwest were unchanged over the month.
+The inventory of existing condos and co-ops fell by 7.8 percent over the month.
+There are 212,000 condos and co-ops in inventory.
+Since the pace of sales growth, which was positive, exceeded the rate of inventory growth, which was negative, then the months’ supply, which represents the number of months it would take to exhaust the existing condo and co-op inventory at the current sales pace, fell, dropping by 15.2 percent over the month to 3.9 months.
+Median existing condo and co-op sales prices rose by 5.8 percent on a not seasonally adjusted basis over the past year to $222,600.

-The price of inputs to construction fell by 4.2 percent on a not seasonally adjusted basis over the 12 months ending in November 2015.
+The price of inputs to construction rose by 0.8 percent on a not seasonally adjusted basis over the 12 months ending in November 2016.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction eased by 4.1 percent.
-The price of inputs to new non-residential construction fell by 4.6 percent, while the price of inputs to new residential construction dropped 3.3 percent.
-Meanwhile, the price of maintenance and repairs fell by 5.2 percent over the past year.
-The price of inputs to non-residential maintenance and repairs decreased by 5.5 percent, while the price of inputs to residential maintenance and repairs declined by 5.1 percent.
+Over the past year, the price of inputs to new construction increased by 0.9 percent.
+The price of inputs to new non-residential construction climbed 0.3 percent while the price of inputs to new residential construction rose by 1.3 percent.
+Meanwhile, the price of maintenance and repairs construction grew by 0.6 percent over the past year.
+The price of inputs to non-residential maintenance and repairs rose by 0.5 percent while the price of inputs to residential maintenance and repairs declined by increased by 0.9 percent.
 Twelve-month changes in the prices of individual building materials varied.
-The price of cement rose by 6.2 percent, and the price of oriented strand board (OSB) grew by 6.9 percent.
-However, the price of softwood plywood declined by 16.8 percent, and the price of gypsum decreased by 1.1 percent.
+The price of oriented strand board (OSB) grew by 12.4 percent, cement (6.2%) and gypsum (3.2%).
+However, the price of softwood plywood declined by 5.7 percent.

 Commentary and data were supplied by Michael Neal, a senior economist with the National Association of Home Builders (NAHB).